guinetn/browserLocalHomepage/assets/books/code/repos/git/revert.md

 		↓
 		this will be 'undoes' by the creation of a new commt (N)

+similar to reset but its approach is different git reset will move the branch pointer back in the chain (typically) to "undo" changes revert command adds a new commit at the end of the chain to "cancel" changes

+If we add a line to a file in each commit in the chain git reset HEAD~1     one way to get back to the version with only two lines is to reset to that commit: git revert HEAD      Another way to end up with the two-line version is Because this adds a new commit, Git will prompt for the commit message:
+Revert "File with three lines"
+This reverts commit b764644bad524b804577684bf74e7bca3117f554.

+						 main
+						  ↓
+9ef9173  ←  7c709f0  ←  b764644
+line1       line1 		line1
+            line2       line2
+            			line3
+git log --oneline
+b764644 File with three lines
+7c709f0 File with two lines
+9ef9173 File with one line

+git revert HEAD
+						 			main
+						  	  		 ↓
+9ef9173  ←  7c709f0  ←  b764644 ←  11b7712
+line1       line1 		line1      line1
+            line2       line2      line2
+            			line3
+git log --oneline
+11b7712 Revert "File with three lines" b764644 File with three lines
+7c709f0 File with two lines
+9ef9173 File with one line

 git checkout hotfix
 git revert commit       Create new commit that undoes all of the changes made in `commit`, then apply it to the current branch. git revert HEAD~2